-Succession planning is an essential strategic process that ensures operational continuity when changes in talent occur.
-SIGMA’s Succession Planning Guide makes this process simple by walking you through what is required at every stage and providing helpful tips to get you started.
-Each of our tools was developed based on over 50 years of research and industry experience, and together they will guide you through the entire succession planning process, from assessing the maturity of your current plan to measuring and communicating the success of your updated process.
+Succession planning is an essential strategic process that ensures operational continuity when talent changes occur.
+SIGMA’s Succession Planning Guide makes this process simple by walking you through what is required at every stage of the process.

-Once you’ve evaluated your existing plan, you can begin drafting a new succession planning process as needed.
-The essential first stage is to identify critical roles.
+The essential first step in SIGMA’s succession planning process is to identify critical roles.
 To identify critical positions, use our Critical Roles Identification Questionnaire.
 This tool will help you organize key positions and prioritize succession planning based on how important each role is to your organization, and how urgent the need for succession planning is.
 Begin with your own team, then scale this exercise to multiple teams and levels of the organization.

 To fill out the nomination survey, begin by indicating the name of the candidate and the critical position they are being considered for.
 For each succession candidate, rate your confidence in their potential performance for this role and provide an estimated timeline for how long the candidate will need before they are ready to take on the position.
 For these estimates, it’s important to consider input from multiple sources.
 Consider consulting current role incumbents, senior management and succession advisory teams, leaders, peers, and direct reports of the succession candidate.
 To add context to your evaluation, take note of any additional information on the potential successor and their skills along with their ratings.
 Be sure to complete the Succession Nomination Survey for each succession candidate.

 After assessing development needs, you can begin the talent development process.
-To help structure this process we’ve created a template for an Individual Development Plan that identifies gaps in talent and allows you to monitor the development progress of succession candidate.
-Each of your potential successors should have their own Individual Development Plan that is reviewed annually to help build their readiness for future roles.
+To help structure this process we’ve created a Development Actions Form that identifies gaps in talent and allows you to monitor the development progress of succession candidates.
+Each of your potential successors should have their own Development Actions Form that is reviewed annually to help build their readiness for future roles.